 As outlined above, a simple capital structure does not contain any securities that could potentially dilute the company’s earnings.
 In contrast, a complex capital structure contains securities that could potentially dilute the company’s basic earnings.

-Companies with a simple capital structure are only required to report basic earnings per share.
-However, those with a complex capital structure are required to report both basic and diluted earnings per share.
+Companies with a complex capital structure are required to report both basic and diluted earnings per share.
 Following, we outline potentially dilutive securities that could change a simple capital structure into a complex capital structure.

 Understanding Potentially Dilutive Securities

 Potentially dilutive securities are securities that could potentially be converted to common stock and dilute the earnings of shareholders.
 Companies with potentially dilutive securities have a complex capital structure.
 The following are common potentially dilutive securities:

 1. Convertible preferred stock

 Convertible preferred stock is a type of security that gives the holder the option to convert their preferred shares into a fixed number of common shares after a specified date.

 For example, the holder may be entitled to convert one preferred stock into five common shares when the company goes public.